bashtage/randomgen/_sources/bit_generators/index.rst.txt

 The random values produced by :class:`numpy.random.Generator` (and also  :class:`~randomgen.generator.Generator`) are produced by a bit generator.
-These bit generators do not directly provide random numbers and only contains methods used for seeding, getting or setting the state, jumping or advancing the state, and for accessing low-level wrappers for consumption by code that can efficiently access the functions provided, e.g., `numba <https://numba.pydata.org>`_.
+These bit generators do not directly provide random numbers and only contain methods used for seeding, getting or setting the state, jumping or advancing the state, and for accessing low-level wrappers for consumption by code that can efficiently access the functions provided, e.g., `numba <https://numba.pydata.org>`_.